Women in Pakistan: Handmade Embroidery

 This work empowers women in multiple ways.
 Economically, it helps them support their families and access basic needs.
 Socially, it creates spaces for women to organize, share knowledge, and collectively advocate for their rights.
 Culturally, their embroidery sustains indigenous practices that might otherwise be lost in the tide of modernization.

 Despite limited access to formal education or resources, these women continue to uphold and innovate within this traditional craft, blending old techniques with new designs to appeal to contemporary audiences.

-Their contributions serve as a powerful reminder that behind every embroidered piece lies a story of resilience, skill, and strength.
+Mobility

+In an effort to address women's mobility issues and promote safe scooty riding, the Islamabad Traffic Police on 17 February 2026 opened the Uraan Scooty and MotorRiding School.
+Inspector General (IG) Police Islamabad Syed Ali Nasir Rizvi was the main guest at the ceremony.
+Speaking at the event, the IG said that the Uraan program represents self-assurance and independence in addition to providing women with structured driving training in cars, motorbikes, and scooters.
+He added that the ITP Uraan program is a practical attempt to support women's aspirations and a major step toward guaranteeing safe and independent movement for women.
+The IGP Islamabad emphasized that this endeavour is a significant step forward for women's safe and unrestricted travel.
+The entire training program at "ITP Uraan Scooty and Motor Riding School" complies with international standards.
+The school has facilities specifically designed for hands-on teaching as well as a contemporary driving track.

 Education and economic development

 In Pakistan, the women's access to property, education, employment etc. remains considerably lower compared to men.
 The social and cultural context of Pakistani society has historically been predominantly patriarchal.
 Women have a low percentage of participation in society outside of the family.
 As per research study of Khurshid, Gillani, Hashmi; Pakistani school textbooks are discriminatory towards female representation in quantity and status.
 History taught in Pakistani school text books is mostly male oriented, in Urdu school books women religious role too is less depicted, women get depicted in inferior position compared to men.